kbishell/StPaulOnlineEnrollment/DesignDocuments/journalEntry.md

 Still working on checkpoint three.
 Authentication and my jsps seem to not be connected correctly.

 ### Week 11
+My team is all teamed up and signed up - collaborating on what we will design for team project.
+My biggest struggle this week is hibernate.
+I am working on a Many to Many and I have complications with it deleting my database.

 ### Week 12
+Hibernate is working for team project.
+Now I am creating the Rest Service and converting to JSON.
+JSON and hibernate are not cooperating.
+We found and @JSONIgnore annotation that solved this issue.
+Finished Multithreading.

 ### Week 13
+Focusing on team project presentations.
+I think my team really pulled together and everything turned out great.

 ### Week 14
+Trying to get caught back up on my indie project.
+Struggling with the CRUD.
+I have Read working.
+Create is almost there.
+I see the light at the end of the tunnel.
+All my logs and journals are updated.
+It's crazy to look at everything I've accomplished so far this semester!!!

 ### Week 15